edwardfang/Algorithm_Design/README.md

 # Algorithm_Design
-SUSTech Algorrithm Design and Analysis CS208 Lab Assignments
+SUSTech Algorithm Design and Analysis CS208 Lab Assignments

 ### Lab 3 Depth-First-Search Algorithm
 Develop a DFS algorithm for undirected weighted/unweighted graph to get all the distances from one source